-The application period for the Spring 2018 (January-May) internship has closed.
+The application period for the Fall 2018 ATJIP has closed.
+The application period for Spring 2019 will open mid-November.

 Each law student is supervised by accomplished lawyers and has the opportunity to provide direct legal services to low-income clients while receiving hands-on training and mentorship.
 Each supervising attorney provides their law students with a variety of experiences and assignments, including significant research and writing, which helps them learn about access to justice matters, legal decision-making, advocacy skills, attorney-client relationships, and legal institutions.

-During 2016, fifteen students participated in the internship program.
-Here’s what some of them had to say about their experience:
+Here’s what some of the recent ATJIP participants had to say about their experience:

 Stephanie Harlien, 1L, St. Mary's University School of Law